Tag: veterinary medicine

 Look closely at your lifestyle.

-If you live on a farm, you are probably going to want a dog that wants to be out with you all of the time.
+If you live on a farm, you are probably going to want a dog that wants to be out with you all the time.
 A smaller dog may get in the way of a tractor, so it might not be the best pet for you.
 However, if you live in a small apartment, a small dog might have plenty of room to exercise!

 Photo Courtesy of Canva